hurxan/jupyjava-planner/README.md

 ## Usage

-Inside the examples folder there are some example domains taken from PlanningDomains.jl.
+The examples folder contains some domains and problems taken from PlanningDomains.jl. <br/>
 Inside the Planner.jl file you can choose which domain and problem file to use and which algorithm and heuristic suits better for your usage.<br/>
-As a result, at the end of the execution a txt file for each solution(ie. `blocksworld_problem-9_greedyplanner_hmax.txt`) will be placed inside the `output` folder.
+As a result, at the end of the execution a txt file for each solution (ie. `blocksworld_problem-9_greedyplanner_hmax.txt`) will be placed inside the `output` folder. <br/>
 The generated file contains the solution of the planning based on the algorithm and heuristics chosen.

-_For more details about the data, please refer to the [OpenGaze API Documentation](https://www.gazept.com/downloads/)_

 <p align="right">(<a href="#top">back to top</a>)</p>